Sebastian-Montoya-B/Alpha-PDI/README.md

 ## Reference

--   Montoya-Bustamante S., Dormann C. F., Krasnov B. R., Mello M. A. R. A new index to estimate ecological generalization in consumer-resource interactions. *Methods in Ecology and Evolution*.
+-   Montoya-Bustamante S., Dormann C. F., Krasnov B. R., Mello M. A. R. A new index to estimate ecological generalisation in consumer-resource interactions. *Methods in Ecology and Evolution*.

 ## Source repos